How I Approach Complex Systems

 Network & Cost Optimization

-Mathematical optimization models for logistics network design, facility location, routing, and duty/tariff analysis.
+Mathematical optimization for logistics network design, facility location, routing, and duty/tariff analysis.
 Finding provably optimal solutions to complex multi-variable cost problems.